 Whether your pint-sized people prefer pandas or parakeets, they will be positively thrilled to explore any one of these spots from SF to Monterey that cater to those who love animals.

 A visit to the Marine Mammal Center in Sausalito is always free and full of information about how the center rescues and rehabilitates marine mammals like harbor seals and sea lions.
 45-minute docent tours and behind-the-scenes experiences are available (for a fee).
 Gift your little ones the good feelings that come with adopting one of the rescued animals at the center and supporting the center's mission to return these animals to their natural habitat.
-Your recipient will receive a personalized rescue certificate with the animal's rescue history.
-Bonus: use code REDTRI to save $2 off any adopt-a-seal product through Dec.
-31, 2017.
+Your recipient will receive a personalized rescue certificate (downloadable for last-minute gifts) with the animal's rescue history.
+Add on a stuffed animal or book to go along with your gift.

 Memberships to the San Francisco Zoo, Oakland Zoo and the California Academy of Sciences are a great way to teach kids about animals and support the work of these organizations.
 Memberships come with perks like early admission, free parking and discounts on special programs.
 For a fully-immersive experience, choose one of the overnight options offered at all three and see the animals after dark!